 Professor Garry Jennings, director of the Heart Centre at the Alfred Hospital, has just returned from the congress.
 He said it had long been known that erectile dysfunction and heart disease can be triggered by common factors, including increasing age and diabetes.
 “But it hasn’t been looked at in that way (as an early indicator of heart disease) but it is not unreasonable to suggest we do so,” Professor Jennings said.
-The heart disease found in the men was treatable with such natural remedies as Extenze and in many cases the men’s erectile dysfunction disappeared when they quit smoking or reduced their cholesterol levels.
+The heart disease found in the men was treatable and in many cases the men’s erectile dysfunction disappeared when they quit smoking or reduced their cholesterol levels.

 While none of the 50 men had symptoms of heart disease, 40 had at least one risk factor including smoking, elevated cholesterol or a family history of the disease.
 Dr. Pritzker said he did not want to suggest that heart disease was behind every case of impotence, but 30 to 50 percent of cases of erectile dysfunction were probably the result of blood-vessel disease.